COVID-19 pandemic in Kazakhstan: March–May 2020

 On 13 March 2020, two Kazakh citizens in Almaty who had recently returned from Germany were confirmed to be infected with COVID-19.
 Just two days later on 15 March, President Kassym-Jomart Tokayev introduced a state of emergency throughout Kazakhstan from 16 March 2020 to 15 April 2020.
 As a result, the protection of public order and especially important state and strategic facilities were strengthened, operations of shopping centers, cinemas and exhibitions were suspended, as well as mass gatherings, including family, memorial and sports were prohibited.

-By 16 March 2020, the number of cases increased by seven, making the total at the time nine, two in Almaty and seven in Nur-Sultan.
+By 16 March 2020, the number of cases increased by seven, making the total at the time nine, two in Almaty and seven in Astana.

-Strict measures were imposed on 19 March 2020 in the two major cities of Almaty and Nur-Sultan after cases increased overnight to 33, having 15 and 18 cases respectively.
+Strict measures were imposed on 19 March 2020 in the two major cities of Almaty and Astana after cases increased overnight to 33, having 15 and 18 cases respectively.
 During that period, the two cities were divided into sectional zones and creating roadblocks to control accessibility, limiting the movement by residents, regulating the treatment operations for medical institutions in which the infected patients or who were suspected of coming into contact with virus.
 All stores and shopping malls were closed down with the exception of grocery stores and pharmacies.

 On 17 April 2020, just days after the Tokayev's enacted state of emergency was initially set to expire, Chief Sanitary Doctor Aijan Esmağambetova at a briefing announced that the regime had been extended to 30 April, while not ruling out another possible extension, the quarantine measures would gradually be reduced starting with less than 5% of the increase of COVID-19 cases.
 Esmağambetova also asserted the possibility in completely ending the measures only if there would be no cases amongst people that were in contact with the infected persons or locally reported cases.

 On 27 April 2020, President Kassym-Jomart Tokayev announced that the state of emergency would be extended again to 11 May 2020 in which according to Tokayev, the decision was dictated by "current complex reality" and taking the account of epidemiological situation within the country and advice from various health experts and the state commission.
 Tokayev did not rule out extending the state of emergency from 11 May unless a new wave of infections would occur.
-He also announced that domestic flights between Almaty and Nur-Sultan would begin operating again on 1 May 2020 and from there, urged the Kazakhstani public "to carefully consider all precautionary measures, to develop regulations for the interaction of aviation and sanitary-epidemiological services."
+He also announced that domestic flights between Almaty and Astana would begin operating again on 1 May 2020 and from there, urged the Kazakhstani public "to carefully consider all precautionary measures, to develop regulations for the interaction of aviation and sanitary-epidemiological services."
 The decree was signed by Tokayev on 29 April 2020.